 The short answer is yes.
 You can and should reuse your charcoal, and save your money.
 Being able to reuse charcoal is a nice advantage of using a charcoal smoker over other types of grill.

-Once you have finished cooking, it is a good idea to shut off the vents completely and extinguish the burning charcoal.
+Once you have finished cooking, it is a good idea to put out your charcoal grill by shutting off the vents completely and extinguishing the burning charcoal.
 By doing this, you’ll be able to save as much charcoal as possible for your next cook.

 Will Your Old Charcoal Burn, and Burn Hot?